top of page

 conflict resolution and intimacypng

-Conflict resolution reveals how couples navigate disagreements—a process that often determines relationship longevity more than compatibility itself.
-Many people don't realize they've developed unhealthy conflict patterns that either escalate tensions or leave important issues unresolved.
 Some avoid conflict entirely, while others engage in ways that create more hurt than healing.
 Recognizing how you each hangle conflict is a start to transforming disagreements into opportunities for growth and understanding, allowing you to address problems without damaging your connection.

-Equilibrium in relationships is about the balance of power, decision-making, and mutual respect.
-Many couples experience imbalances they're not consciously aware of—where one person's needs consistently take priority, or where decisions are subtly controlled by one partner.
 These power dynamics can create resentment, diminished self-esteem, and emotional distance even in otherwise loving relationships.
 Understanding your relationship's equilibrium isn't about achieving perfect equality in all things, but rather ensuring both partners feel valued, respected, and heard.

 relationship equality and intimacy

-CoupleS Therapy for intimacy
+Couples Therapy for intimacy

 Oliver Drakeford, LMFT, CGP